 A Portage County way to think about gratitude

-Managing supervisor Pat Blair (left) helps volunteers Jerry Taylor (center) and Joel Barrett load boxes of food for Kathy Englehart at the Brimfield Community Cupboard.
+Managing supervisor Pat Blair (left) helps volunteers Jerry Taylor (center) and Joel Barrett load boxes of food for Kathy Englehart at the Brimfield Community Cupboard in 2021.
 Michael Indriolo/The Portager

 When people talk about “being thankful,” they’re always talking about something you should do individually.
 Send thank-you cards.
 Make a list of things you’re grateful for.
 Each Thanksgiving, studies reappear to remind us thankfulness has health benefits.